nearst/laconia/docs/development.md

 # Release

+Ensure everything is running when they're clean first by running: `npm run clean && npm install && npm run test:all`.

 Run `npx lerna publish`.
 This command will do everything for you:

 1. Version update to all packages' package.json